gbmhunter/blog/content/programming/signal-processing/convolution/index.md

 \end{cases}
 $$</p>

 {{% img src="convolution-two-box-car-functions.gif" width="700px" caption="An animated .gif showing the convolution of two box-car functions.
-The value of the convolution function at any time t (bottom line in red) is the amount area shown in red in the top plot, which mathematically is the integral of f(t)*g(t)." %}}
+The value of the convolution function at any time t (bottom line in red) is the amount area shown in red in the middle plot, which is the area under the curve of f(t)g(t) (the two waveforms multiplied together)." %}}

 ## Convolution With Unit Impulse (Dirac Delta) Function